dreamportdev/Osdev-Notes/98_Drivers/ACPITables.md

 Having last byte means that `result mod 0x100` is 0.
 Now there are two ways to test it:

 * Using the `mod` instruction, and check the result, if is 0 the structure is valid, otherwise it should be ignored
-* Just checking the last byte of the result it can be achieved in several ways: for example is possible  cast the result to `uint_8` if the content after casting is 0 the struct is valid, or use bitwise AND with 0XFF value (0xFF is equivalent to the 0b11111111 byte) `sum & 0xFF`, if it is 0 the struct is valid otherwise it has to be ignored.
+* Just checking the last byte of the result it can be achieved in several ways: for example is possible  cast the result to `uint_8` if the content after casting is 0 the struct is valid, or use bitwise AND with `0xFF` value (`0xFF` is equivalent to the 0b11111111 byte) `sum & 0xFF`, if it is 0 the struct is valid otherwise it has to be ignored.

 The function above works perfectly with both versions of descriptors.
 In the XSDT since it has more fields, the previous checksum field wont offset them properly (because it doesn't know about them), so this is why an extended checksum field is added.

-## RSDT Data structure and fields
+### RSDT Data structure and fields

 RSDT (Root System Description Table) is a data structure used in the ACPI programming interface.
-This table contains pointers many different table descriptors.
+This table contains pointers to many different table descriptor (SDTs).
+Explaining all the tables is beyond of the scope of these notes, and for our purpose we are going to need only one of those table (the APIC table that we will enocunter later).

-The Rsdt is the root of other many different Descriptor tables (SDT), all of them may be splitted in two parts:
+Since every SDT table contains different type of information, they are all different from each other, we can define an RSDT table by the composition of two parts:

 * the first part is the header, common between all the SDTs with the following structure:

 ```c
 struct ACPISDTHeader {
   char Signature[4];